RobertKafka/Everything-About-DNS/README.md

 Recursion and recursion queries allow higher-level DNS servers to recursively resolve names on behalf of clients, traversing down the DNS hierarchy until they reach an authoritative DNS server for that domain.

-# Types of servers invloved in DNS resolution process
+# Types of servers involved in DNS resolution process

 ## Explain like I am Five